PrismarineJS/mineflayer/docs/api.md

       - **function** - Creates two stage maching, if block passes `matching` function it is passed further to `useExtraInfo` with additional info
    - `maxDistance` - The furthest distance for the search, defaults to 16.
    - `count` - Number of blocks to find before returning the search.
 Default to 1.
 Can return less if not enough blocks are found exploring the whole area.
+   - `sort` - Whether to sort the resulting blocks by their distance to the bot.
+Default is `true`

 Returns an array (possibly empty) with the found block coordinates (not the blocks).
 The array is sorted (closest first)